dev-alianwar/Laravel-7-Boilerplate-with-Spatie-uuid-Unishrp-filemanager-integeration/README.md

 ```

-4. Go to your .env file and configure databse settings and APP_URL
+4. Go to your .env file and configure database settings and APP_URL
+APP_URL is imprtant to configure for corrrect path for images uploaded by Unisharp filemanager.

 5. Run these commands "composer require laravel/ui" and "php artisan ui vue --auth"
 ```